yukonta/EasyStyle/README.md

 7) Find in Telegram the Telegram-bot EasyStyle
 8) Send the command /start to the Telegram-bot
-9) Follow the instructions in the dialog: The Telegram-bot will ask you if you want to make wonderfull pictures.
-You have to press button "YES" or "NO".
-If you press "YES" the bot will offer to enter two images - first the content-image, then it will offer to enter the style-image.
-Then you have to wait a little (about 5 minutes) and the bot will give you the styled image (in which the style is superimposed on the content).
+9) Follow the instructions in the dialog: The Telegram-bot will show 6 buttons.
+Four buttons - for transfering available styles, the fifth button - for transfering your own style and the last button you can press if you don't want to continue.

+Then  the bot will offer to send images - 1 for transfering one of the available styles or 2 for transfering you own style (first it offers to send the content-image, then it offers to enter the style-image).
+Then you have to wait - about 1 minute while transfering available style or 10 minutes while transfering you own style (the program must train the neural net).

+Then the bot will give you the styled image (the style is superimposed on the content).

 (If you have the error "AttributeError: module 'scipy.misc' has no attribute 'toimage' "  then make: pip install scipy==1.0.0)